 But they do want to know that when they give their money to the church, that money is in good, responsible hands—and that the church will still be around next Sunday, next month and next year.

-Running your church like a business—thinking about opportunity cost, revenue and growth—is one way to stay true to these fiscal responsibilities.
+Business and church — running your church like a business, thinking about opportunity cost, revenue and growth, is one way to stay true to these fiscal responsibilities.